GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[s1-form-large-file] wework-s1.md

 Our locations have distinct revenue, expense and capital cost profiles through each phase of their lifecycle.
 First, we incur growth and new market development expenses associated with our real estate team that is responsible for finding new locations and negotiating lease terms.
 Once we take possession of a space, we incur growth and new market development expenses associated with our design and construction teams as well as capital costs related to building out our spaces.
 In this phase, we also begin our efforts to fill our spaces, and we incur sales and marketing expenses associated with our sales teams, advertising campaigns and fees paid to brokers who sell memberships, particularly to enterprise organizations.
 After a location opens, we begin generating revenue and contribution margin as we further fill and run the spaces.
 Once a location has been open to members for more than 24 months, occupancy is generally stable and the location typically generates a recurring stream of cash flows.

 <!-- image -->
-**Image Description:** In this image there is a graph.
-On the graph there is a line.
-There is a text on the graph.
+**AI-Generated Image Description:** In the image there is a graph showing the monthly investment of a platform and the monthly break.
+The graph shows an upward trend.
 <!-- end image description -->

 <!-- image -->
-**Image Description:** In this image there is a graph.
-On the graph there is a line.
-On the left side of the graph there is a text.
+**AI-Generated Image Description:** In the image, there is a graph with two axes labeled as Location and Location maturity.
+The x-axis is labeled as "Months" and the y-axis is labeled as "Invest to scale platform".
+There is a red curve on the graph, which means that the value of the graph is increasing.
 <!-- end image description -->